-If the user select a road in the map view, the corresponding longitudinal section data will be updated too conform to the road modified on the map.
-Updating a road on the map if the user select the longitudinal section of the road, the original data of the road on the map will be updated to conform to the road modified in the section view.
+If the user selects a road in the map view, the corresponding longitudinal section data will also be updated conform to the road modified on the map.
+Updating a road on the map if the user selects the longitudinal section of the road, the original data of the road on the map will be updated to conform to the road modified in the section view.